brpandey/merkel/README.md

 * Supports these hash algorithms: md5, ripemd160, sha, sha224, sha256, sha384, sha512 [Erlang](http://erlang.org/doc/man/crypto.html#hash-2)
 * Supports double hashing
 * Provides proof of existence in verifiable format
+* Keys are binary, and values are any type - but use your discretion if you want the tree to be compact

 ## Usage

+* Note: Since keys are binaries we will use mostly String keys for clarity

 * Helpful background